xhaoahx/MyNotes/源码分析/Lib 源码分析/Flutter Hero 源码分析.md

         if (Navigator.of(hero) == navigator) {
           inviteHero(hero, tag);
         } else {
-          // The nearest navigator to the Hero is not the Navigator that is
-          // currently transitioning from one route to another.
-This means
-          // the Hero is inside a nested Navigator and should only be
-          // considered for animation if it is part of the top-most route in
-          // that nested Navigator and if that route is also a PageRoute. final ModalRoute<dynamic> heroRoute = ModalRoute.of(hero);
+          final ModalRoute<dynamic> heroRoute = ModalRoute.of(hero);
           if (heroRoute != null && heroRoute is PageRoute && heroRoute.isCurrent) {
             inviteHero(hero, tag);